Article

 Drawbacks

-• Limited support for non-web-based applications
+• No support for advanced reporting

 Platform